GabrielCarpr/monzo-ynab/docs/design.md

 sync <previous days>
 ```

-## Implementation
-- Use PromptUI for CLI, which easily creates an interactive console application

 ## Questions
-- Will YNAB dedupe transactions automatically?
-- How do I sync a bunch of transactions?
 - On receipt of a webhook from Monzo, how do I verify it's validity?
-- Will I need to request other information from Monzo before sending it to YNAB?
-- Will I need to perform any other operations on YNAB before sending the transaction?
-    - As long as I have the budget ID, and the account ID, I can use all the information from the transaction in Monzo to create the YNAB transaction.
 - How do I let users authenticate with Monzo?